-Under the new law, a "pro-worker" ABC test must be used to determine if most California workers are employees or independent contractors for most California employment law purposes.
+Under AB5, a "pro-worker" ABC test must be used to determine if non-exempt California workers are employees or independent contractors for most California employment law purposes.
 Under this test, all workers are presumed to be employees.
-A worker qualifies as an independent contractor only if the person satisfies a new "ABC test.”
-Under this test, a worker is an IC only if he or she:
+A worker qualifies as an independent contractor only if the person satisfies a new "ABC test."

-This prong would be satisfied, for example, if a bakery hires an outside plumber to repair a leak in a bathroom on its premises.
-The plumber's services are not part of the bakery's usual course of business.
+This prong would be satisfied, for example, if a bakery hired an outside plumber to repair a leak in a bathroom on its premises.
+The plumber's services aren't part of the bakery's usual course of business.
 On the other hand, if a bakery hires a cake decorator to work on a regular basis on its custom-designed cakes, that worker is part of the bakery's usual business.

 Again, no one factor is determinative and not all are required.
 It all depends on the facts and circumstances.

-If a California worker must be classified as an employee under the ABC test, the worker's employer must provide the worker with the benefits and protections mandated by these laws.
+If a California worker is an employee under the ABC test, the worker's employer must provide them with the benefits and protections mandated by the California employment laws listed below.

 Workers who must be classified as employees under the ABC test are covered by wage orders issued by the California Department of Industrial Relations, Industrial Welfare Commission.
 The most common wage order involves the California minimum wage.

 Other wage orders require employers to:

 California Paid Family Leave provides up to six weeks of partial pay to employees who take time off from work to care for a seriously ill family member or to bond with a new child entering the family through birth, adoption, or foster care placement.
-For more information, see Nolo's article California Paid Family Leave.
+For more information, see California Paid Family Leave.

-It’s possible for a worker to qualify as an IC for IRS and other purposes under the less strict right of control test and be an employee under the ABC test for California employment law purposes.
-In this situation, the hiring firm wouldn't withhold or pay federal payroll taxes because it classifies the worker as an IC.
+In such a multiple-classification situation, the hiring firm wouldn't withhold or pay federal payroll taxes because it classifies the worker as an IC.
 But it would follow California minimum wage and overtime pay laws because it classifies the worker as an employee for wage and hour purposes.

-What if a hiring firm fails to follow AB5 and misclassifies a worker as an IC?
-A hiring firm's decision to classify as worker as an IC is subject to administrative review by the California Labor Commissioner, the Employment Development Department, the Franchise Tax Board, and other agencies, usually on a case-by-case basis.
+So, what if a hiring firm fails to follow AB5 and misclassifies a worker as an IC?
+A hiring firm's decision to classify a worker as an IC is subject to administrative review by the California Labor Commissioner, the Employment Development Department, the Franchise Tax Board, and other agencies, usually on a case-by-case basis.